aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/vba-project/assign-macro-to-form-control/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells for Python via .NET allows you to assign a Macro Code to a Form Control like a Button.
-Please use the [**Shape.macro_name**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/macro_name) property to assign a new Macro Code to a Form Control inside the workbook.
+Aspose.Cells for Python via .NET allows you to assign a macro to a form control such as a button.
+Please use the [**Shape.macro_name**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/macro_name) property to assign a new macro to a form control inside the workbook.

 {{% /alert %}}

-The following sample code creates a new workbook, assign a Macro Code to a Form Button and saves the output in the XLSM format.
-Once, you will open the output XLSM file in Microsoft Excel you will see the following macro code.
+The following sample code creates a new workbook, assigns a macro to a form button, and saves the output in the XLSM format.
+Once you open the output XLSM file in Microsoft Excel, you will see the following macro code.

 {{< highlight java >}}